Term of the Moment

 Definition: stochastic computing

-Using randomness in a computing device to provide an answer.
+Using randomness in a computing device to provide answers.
 Traditional computers use processors (CPUs, GPUs, TPUs) that are extremely precise, and every effort is made to ensure that all transistors in the circuits open and close exactly when they should.
 One-hundred percent precision is required every second of every minute.
 See CPU, GPU and Tensor Processing Unit.

 Solve Stochastic Equations